nitrogen-lang/nitrogen/docs/language.md

 ### Creating an Instance

-An instance of a class can be created using the `make` keyword followed by the class and any arguments to the init method.
+An instance of a class can be created using the `new` keyword followed by the class and any arguments to the init method.

 ```